immich-app/immich/README.md

 - ⚠️ The project is under **very active** development.
 - ⚠️ Expect bugs and breaking changes.
-- ⚠️ **Do not use as a single source to store of your photos and videos!**
+- ⚠️ **Do not use it as the only way to store your photos and videos!**

 ## Content